Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 Composite (Trex TM) Decking

-Note: Mangaris is a trademark of Tata Enterprises, Inc. Trex Wood Polymer is a trademark of Trex Company, L.L.C.
+Note: Mangaris is a registered trademark.
+Trex Wood Polymer is a trademark of Trex Company, L.L.C.
 All other trademarks are the property of their respective owners.

 Redwood Garden Arbor - Pasadena